ahmedgalal1235/Ahmedgalal1235/README.md

 # About Me

-Hi there! 👋 I'm Ahmed , a software developer with a passion for developing apps.
+Hi there! 👋 I'm Ahmed , a software developer with a passion for developing apps & websites.
 Welcome to my GitHub profile!

 ## About Me